-3.5.4 Global plot parameters
+3.5.5 Global plot parameters

-border .....: Set the border size in pixels for flux, spectral index and curvature maps titles : Turn on and off titles in maps and plots. labels : Turn on and off axis labels in maps and plots. axismarks and plots. autoscale : Turn on and off autoscaling of all plot axis, and set or change user defined values. uselogs: Turn on and off the use of logarithmic values for plots. skip: Set a value of how many regions to skip when plotting (i.e. only plot every nth region). symbol: Change the symbol which is used to mark values when creating plots. zoom: Set the zoom level to use when outputting maps etc. shiftimage: Shift the centre of the output image by a give number of pixels in the X and Y direction e.g. for sources not at the pointing centre that require the zoom function to be used.
-NOTE: Currently not applied to the setregions command. smoothmaps: Switch between smooth maps and the original style with harder cuts (DEFAULT = ON). wedgemultiplier : Multiplier to apply to the maximim value for a given dataset that defines the upper limit of the wedge colour.
-This is useful in avoiding real values from taking the background colour (DEFAULT = $1.15$ ). scaletype : Set the scale to be used when mapping.
+smoothmaps: Switch between smooth maps and the original style with harder cuts (DEFAULT = ON).wedgemultiplier : Multiplier to apply to the maximim value for a given dataset that defines the upper limit of the wedge colour.
+This is useful in avoiding real values from taking the background colour (DEFAULT = 1.15). scaletype : Set the scale to be used when mapping.
 Options are: Pixels, Arcseconds (from centre of map), Arcseconds in degrees, minutes, seconds format or WCS.
-(DEFAULT = WCS). posmap : Set which map should be used as reference for co-ordinates when plotting maps in WCS (DEFAULT = $0$ ). beam: Turn on and off the plotting of the beam to maps (DEFAULT = ON). beampos: Set the position to plot the beam when making maps (DEFAULT X = 10, Y = 10). usereduced: Turn on and off the use of reduced chi-squared values for plotting and mapping (DEFAULT = $ON$ ).
+(DEFAULT = WCS). posmap : Set which map should be used as reference for co-ordinates when plotting maps in WCS (DEFAULT = 0). beam: Turn on and off the plotting of the beam to maps (DEFAULT = ON). beampos: Set the position to plot the beam when making maps (DEFAULT X =95, Y = 5). usereduced: Turn on and off the use of reduced chi-squared values for plotting and mapping (DEFAULT = ON). largetext: Turn on and off the use of large text format for plotting and mapping (DEFAULT = OFF).colourscheme: : (Mapping only) Change the colour scheme used for mapping (DE-FAULT = RAINBOW).

-(DEFAULT = 4).

 The parameters described above are used to control the global properties of plotting within BRATS.
-These apply to both the mapping (e.g. spectral age maps) and standard plotting (e.g. model vs observed flux) commands.
+Except where noted, these apply to both the mapping (e.g. spectral age maps) and standard plotting (e.g. model vs observed flux) commands.

-3.5.5 Contours
+3.5.6 Contours

-contours .....: : Turn on and off the printing of contours (DEFAULT = OFF).
+contours: : Turn on and off the printing of contours (DEFAULT = OFF).

-contourlevels : Set the number of contours to plot between min and max values (DE- FAULT = 8). contourcolour:: Set the colour of the contour lines (DEFAULT = BLACK). contourlinestyle:: Set the style of contour lines (DEFAULT = SOLID). contourlogs : Set whether to use linear or logarithmic spacings between contours (DEFAULT = LOG). firstcontour : The level of the first contour to plot (above the minimum) (DEFAULT = 1).
+Parameters set prior to running command contourlevels : Set the number of contours to plot between min and max values (DE- FAULT = 8). contourcolour:: Set the colour of the contour lines (DEFAULT = BLACK). contourlinestyle: Set the style of contour lines (DEFAULT = SOLID). contourlogs : Set whether to use linear or logarithmic spacings between contours (DEFAULT = LOG). firstcontour : The level of the first contour to plot (above the minimum) (DEFAULT = 1).

-frequency ...... : Set what frequency map should be used to determine the contours to be overlaid.
+frequency : Set what frequency map should be used to determine the contours to be overlaid.
 An additional option will automatically appear for this selection to be made in each main command where contours are relevant e.g. the 'specagemap' command.